Bound (1996 film): Plot

-Corky, a lesbian ex-con, is hired as a painter and plumber at an apartment building.
-She encounters Violet and Caesar, the couple who live next-door to the apartment she is renovating.
-While Caesar is gone, Violet deliberately drops an earring down the sink; the building owner sends Corky to retrieve it.
-Violet admits to purposely dropping the earring and starts to seduce Corky.
-They are interrupted by Caesar's arrival and Corky returns to work.
-When she leaves for the day, Violet follows her to her truck, and they have sex in Corky's apartment.
-The next morning, Violet tells Corky that Caesar is a money launderer for the Mafia and they have been together for five years.
+Corky, a lesbian ex-con, is hired as a painter and plumber at a Chicago apartment building.
+She encounters Violet and Caesar, the couple who live next door to the apartment she is renovating.
+While Caesar is gone, Violet seduces Corky.
+They are interrupted by Caesar and Corky returns to work.
+When she leaves for the day, Violet follows Corky to her truck, and they have sex in Corky's apartment.
+The next morning, Violet tells Corky that Caesar is a money launderer for the Mafia and that they have been together for five years.

-Later, Violet overhears Caesar and his mob associates beating and torturing Shelly, a man who has been skimming money from the business.
-Upset by the violence, Violet confides to Corky that she wants to make a new life for herself, but that she needs her help.
-Knowing that Caesar will bring the nearly $2 million that Shelly embezzled back to the apartment, the two women hatch a scheme to steal the money.
-After Mafia boss Gino Marzzone's son Johnnie shoots and kills Shelly, Caesar returns to the apartment with a bag of bloody money.
-Angry at Johnnie for furiously killing Shelly and splattering blood everywhere, Caesar proceeds to wash, iron and hang the money to dry.
+Later, Violet overhears Caesar and his mob associates torturing Shelly, a man who has been embezzling money from the business.
+Upset, she confides to Corky that she wants to make a new life for herself, but that she needs her help.
+Knowing that Caesar will bring the nearly $2 million that Shelly skimmed back to the apartment, the two women hatch a scheme to steal the money.
+Johnnie, the son of Mafia boss Gino Marzzone, kills Shelly, angering Caesar, who returns to the apartment with a bag of bloody money.
+Caesar washes, irons and hangs the money to dry.

 Violet explains to Corky that Caesar and Johnnie hate each other, and that Gino and Johnnie will be coming to pick up the money from Caesar.
 Corky devises a plan: when Caesar has finished counting the money, he will shower to unwind.
 While he does, Violet will purposely drop a bottle of Glenlivet scotch that Gino prefers and tell Caesar that she is going to buy more.
-As she leaves the apartment, Corky will enter, steal the money from a briefcase, and leave.
+As she leaves the apartment, Corky will enter, steal the money from a briefcase and leave.
 Violet will then return with the scotch and tell Caesar that she just saw Johnnie leave.
-Suspicious, Caesar will check the briefcase, find the money gone, and assume Johnnie has taken it.
+Suspicious, Caesar will check the briefcase, find the money gone and assume Johnnie has taken it.
 Corky and Violet think Caesar will be forced to flee because Gino will assume he has been robbed by Caesar, not Johnnie.